 Raw material economy

-In terms of raw material, the IUP assemblage from Layer I at BK Cave is made on different types of allochthonous, fine-grained flint from five different sources, and attributable to Lower Cretaceous (Aptian) and Upper Cretaceous (Campanian) limestone formations located between 90 and 180 km north-east of the cave (Figure 6.4; Delvigne 2019).
-Initial dimensions of the largest nodules used for blade production were more than 12 cm in length, and probably correspond to the Lower Cretaceous flint sources in southeasternBulgaria, also used in Holocene assemblages (e.g. Natchev 2008; Delvigne 2019).
+In terms of raw material, the IUP assemblage from layer I at BK Cave is made on different types of allochthonous, fine-grained flint from five different sources, and attributable to Lower Cretaceous (Aptian) and Upper Cretaceous (Campanian) limestone formations located between 90 and 180 km north-east of the cave (Figure 6.4; Delvigne 2019).
+Initial dimensions of the largest nodules used for blade production were more than 12 cm in length, and probably correspond to the Lower Cretaceous flint sources in south-eastern Bulgaria, also used in Holocene assemblages (e.g., Natchev 2008; Delvigne 2019).
 The largest blades were probably imported, as indicated by low percentages of cortical products and almost no crested blades (Table 6.5).

 Figure 6.4 Here